-An important part of using this technique is identifying colors that are there, but don't stand out to the human eye.
-That's because the presence of surrounding colors and make us think a color is one thing when it's really something else.
+An important part of this technique is identifying colors that don’t stand out to the human eye.
+That’s because the presence of surrounding colors makes us think the color is one thing when it’s really something else.
 The second color from the left is a good example.
-The wall doesn't appear to be that color, but it is.
+The wall doesn’t appear to be that color, but it is.

 Using Color Harmonies in Photography

 Use color harmonies to create unity in your photos.
 Let’s define some of our terms to help you understand what colors work together.

 1: Complementary Colors